-Environmental aspects of the IFS are being compiled by Environmental Resources Management ("ERM") and will be prepared in accordance with International Finance Corporation and World Bank standards.
+Environmental aspects of the Feasibility Study are being compiled by Environmental Resources Management ("ERM") and will be prepared in accordance with International Finance Corporation and World Bank standards.

-To satisfy Chinese regulatory requirements, Guangdong Nuclear Design Institute ("GNDI") has been contracted to complete the Chinese environmental impact assessment which is nearing completion.
-GNDI is working closely with ERM to cover all necessary aspects for national and international environmental acceptance.
+To satisfy Chinese regulatory requirements, Guangdong Nuclear Design Institute ("GNDI") was contracted to complete the Chinese environmental impact assessment.
+GNDI worked closely with ERM to cover all necessary aspects for national and international environmental acceptance.
+The assessment was completed by GNDI and is currently going through the review and approval process by the pertinent governmental bodies.